 For most middle to low class citizens, the practicality that fintech companies offer is compelling and highly relevant for many of the unbanked segment, in both urban and sub-urban populations.
 It offers simple and easy procedures.
 However, the real genuine market innovation is the ability to offer loans to this market without a traditional credit score and not requiring any guarantee or collateral to secure the loan (of which is required by banks to lend).

-Illuminate has found through our research with mid to lower social class groups, that the systems of fintech companies, especially for lending, are more approachable than banks, which are perceived to be intimidating, complicated, and too formal.
+Illuminate has found through our market research in Indonesia with mid to lower social class groups, that the systems of fintech companies, especially for lending, are more approachable than banks, which are perceived to be intimidating, complicated, and too formal.
 Of particular note, the naming of fintechs also makes a difference to both the willingness of the unbanked consumer to begin using Fintech and also in their choice decision factors.
 Many of the newer fintech companies use names that are more approachable and less intimidating or formal than traditional banks.
 Some examples include Pinjam Duit (‘Lending Money'), Uang Teman (‘Money Friend'), PinjamGampang (‘Easy Lending'), TunaiKita (‘Cash Us'), Cicil (‘Installment'), PinjamanGo (‘Lending Go'), Do-It, Cash Cepat (‘Fast Cash').
 Each of these companies use very direct names that also describe the unique selling point of the company in the language of their consumers.
 This reflects the product dimension and eliminates the gap to consumers as they feel that this product is for them; and strongly relating to their needs.
 For example, the PinjamGampang (Easy Lending) name connotes that the company provides hassle-free lending procedures.

 The fintech company's choice of logo is also very important for attracting the unbanked consumers.
 Illuminate conducted semiotic analysis of fintech logos to understand the common symbolism and cues communicated within this growing category.
 We see that the informal nature of many fintech companies similarly appears within the design schemes of company logos.
 These logos often look playful and cheerful, and often include symbols and colours to communicate safety and security - the use of symbols such as a tree or lock or mountain; using colours such as blue or aqua marine which creates a sense of security, professionalism and trustworthiness for Indonesian consumers.